 In June 2013, Finjan became a publicly traded company capitalized with $30M, installed a new management team, and began a more focused program to license the Company's landmark intellectual property.
 In May of 2014, Finjan was listed on the NASDAQ Capital Market under the trading symbol "FNJN" where we continue to trade today.

-Finjan's commitment to innovation in the security space continues through its investments which have culminated in the launch of Finjan’s consulting services business, CybeRisk, development of mobile applications through Finjan Mobile and incubation of up-and-coming technology startups pioneering a new generation of security technologies through our investment in Jerusalem Venture Partners (JVP) Fund VII's Cyber Labs, having invested alongside other technology companies.
+Finjan's commitment to innovation in the security space continues through its investments which have culminated in the continued success of its licensing business through its subsidiaries Finjan, Inc. Finjan Mobile and Finjan Blue, the launch of Finjan’s consulting services business, CybeRisk, development of mobile applications through Finjan Mobile and incubation of up-and-coming technology startups pioneering a new generation of security technologies through our investment in Jerusalem Venture Partners (JVP) Fund VII's Cyber Labs, having invested alongside other technology companies.

 To date, Finjan has generated more than $250M in income from the licensing of its intellectual property.